Skip to main content

 You can learn more about using the service key based API authentication method in the Accessing the API asynchronously guide.

 All trademarks, logos, and service marks displayed on this website are the property of their respective owners.
 LTIAAS is a trademark of GatherAct, LLC, doing business as LTIAAS.
-Learning Tools Interoperability (LTI)® is a trademark of 1EdTech Consortium, Inc. LTIAAS is not affiliated with, endorsed or sponsored by 1EdTech Consortium, Inc. or by any other owners of third-party trademarks used on this website.
+Learning Tools Interoperability (LTI)® and LTI® are trademarks of 1EdTech Consortium, Inc. LTIAAS is not affiliated with, endorsed or sponsored by 1EdTech Consortium, Inc. or by any other owners of third-party trademarks used on this website.
 LTIAAS is not responsible for the content, quality, or accuracy of any websites linked to or from this website that are not owned by LTIAAS.
 If you have any questions or concerns about the use of any trademarks or content on this website, please contact us.